Department of Liberal Studies

 For a Step-by-step Guide on how to schedule appointments, refer to our Appointment Scheduling Tutorial PDF .

 Fall 2020 Admits: Students must attend "Mandatory Fall Advising" prior to scheduling individual appointments.
-Keep an eye out for an email at the start of Fall for directions on how to sign up.
+Feel free to schedule so long as you attended your advising.

 Liberal Studies is the 'Elementary Education' Major at CSULB and is home to students who wish to pursue one of two undergraduate program pathways: a B.A. in Liberal Studies (BA), or our Integrated Teacher Education Program (ITEP) with a Teaching Credential embedded into Senior Year.
 Students in the ITEP pathway may choose to either pursue their BA and Multiple Subject Credential, or they may pursue the Urban Dual Credential Program (UDCP) pathway which includes an Education Specialist Credential as well within a 5-year period.
 Students in either of these programs can also earn a Bilingual Authorization alongside, if desired.
 Information on these program pathways within Liberal Studies is located throughout our website.